sandiegopython/test-driven-django-development/tutorials/03-views.rst

             self.assertEqual(response.status_code, 200)

-All this does is try to get the homepage ``/``, and then assert that the HTTP response code was 200.
-200 means it got a page without an error.
-If we run these tests right now this should fail.
+If we run our tests now this test should fail.

 Base template and static files